harshnisar/ml-india/_posts/2016-06-07-ml-india-interview-vasudev-varma.md

 ---

 <img src="https://www.iiit.ac.in/~vv/Home_files/DSC_0320.jpg" align='left' style="margin-right:4px;width:30%">
-[Vasudeva Varma](https://www.iiit.ac.in/~vv/Home.html){:target="_blank"}is a professor and the Dean (Research & Development) at IIIT Hyderabad, India.
+[Vasudeva Varma](https://www.iiit.ac.in/~vv/Home.html){:target="_blank"} is a professor and the Dean (Research & Development) at IIIT Hyderabad, India.
 He obtained his Ph.D from the Department of Computer and Information Sciences, University of Hyderabad in 1996.

 His research interests are in the broad areas of Information Retrieval, Extraction and Access.
 More specifically, social media analysis, cross language information access, summarization and semantic search.
 He also works in the areas of Cloud Computing and Reuse in software engineering.